Qualification, exam and professional development

 Generally, financial advisers who are existing providers have until 1 January 2026 to meet the qualifications standard in section 921B(2) of the Corporations Act 2001 (Corporations Act).
 For more information on the dates for existing providers to meet this requirement, see the Financial advisers quick reference guide.

 The Treasury Laws Amendment (2023 Measures No. 3) Act 2023 , which commenced on 21 September 2023, introduced the experienced provider pathway as an alternative way to satisfy the education and training requirements.
 Generally, an existing provider who meets the criteria for an ‘experienced provider’ can rely on the experienced provider pathway to meet the qualifications standard and the professional year standard without needing to undertake further education and training.
-ASIC will provide further guidance on the experienced provider pathway in due course.
+For more information on the experienced provider pathway, see Information Sheet 281 FAQs: Relevant providers – Accessing the experienced provider pathway (INFO 281).

 New financial advisers or financial advisers who are not existing providers

-If you are training to become a financial adviser or are a financial adviser who is not an existing provider, the minimum education requirement is an approved bachelor’s degree (AQF7 level) or above, or an equivalent qualification, see information for new financial advisers on Treasury's website.
+If you are training to become a financial adviser or are a financial adviser who is not an existing provider, the minimum education requirement is an approved bachelor’s degree (AQF7 level) or qualification, see information for new financial advisers on Treasury's website.

 Financial advisers with foreign qualifications